 You could easily spend a week or longer exploring Cebu if you hop between all of these places.
 Even Cebu City is worth a visit for its Chinese-Spanish fusion and excellent street food.

 Check out some brilliant day trips around Cebu here:

-Beautiful Bohol is so easy to get to from Cebu and therefore makes a straightforward next stop in this suggested itinerary for exploring the Philippines.
+Beautiful Bohol is easy to get to from Cebu and therefore makes a straightforward next destination to visit in a Philippines itinerary.

 You can take a ferry directly from Cebu City to Tagbilaran, which is on the island of Bohol.
 You can find out more about the ferry services here.